10 tips for a great night's sleep

 Sleep patterns can be affected by everything from stress to age.
 If you find yourself tossing and turning, our experts' advice could help.

-‘There are two classic scenarios,’ explains Dr Nerina Ramlakhan, physiologist and sleep expert, and author of Fast Asleep, Wide Awake (£12.99, Thorsons).
+‘There are two classic scenarios to sleep problems,’ explains Dr Nerina Ramlakhan, physiologist and sleep expert, and author of Fast Asleep, Wide Awake.
 ‘It’s either difficulty getting to sleep or waking in the early hours and not being able to get back to sleep.
-‘People who wake in the early hours often think they’ve not had any more sleep by the time the alarm clock goes off.
-But it’s a kind of pseudo-insomnia. ’However, there are three common sleep disorders that do affect the quality of sleep: insomnia, sleep apnoea and restless legs syndrome.

-It occurs when the throat narrows during sleep and repeatedly interrupts your breathing.
-This leads to a fall in the blood’s oxygen levels, and the difficulty in breathing prompts your brain to wake you up without you understanding why you’ve woken.
+This occurs when the throat narrows during sleep and repeatedly interrupts your breathing.
+It leads to a fall in the blood’s oxygen levels and difficulty in breathing which prompts your brain to wake you up.

 Restless Legs Syndrome